 It was just another warm Friday night of drinking and hollering with the crew, when the blades of the helicopter tore through the sky.
-A moment later, the helicopter’s light consumed the shadows we hid in, casting our group as the target for the siege.
-A wail of sirens followed; there wasn’t much time.
+A moment later the helicopter’s light consumed the shadows we hid in, casting our group as the target for the siege.
+A wail of sirens followed.
+There wasn’t much time.
 Like roaches, we scattered, but only in vain.
 The cops had the whole street surrounded.
-A couple of dizzying hours of booking later, I found myself in handcuffs walking down to KL, the section for 15-17 year olds in Central Juvenile Hall, otherwise known as just ‘Central’ north of downtown Los Angeles.
+A couple of dizzying hours of booking later, I found myself in handcuffs walking down to KL, the section for 15-17 year olds in Central Juvenile Hall, otherwise known just as’Central’ north of downtown Los Angeles.

-Josh and I got booked on a Friday night, which meant we had to wait through the weekend before seeing the judge.
+Josh and I got booked on a Friday night, which meant we had to wait through the weekend before seeing a judge.
 Both of us figured it’d be no big deal, and that we got booked for disturbing the peace, breaking curfew, or some other lame citation we knew the police liked to blow up on kids like us.

 “There are six felony counts against you,” he said.

 “Two counts of aggravated assault, two counts of robbery, and two counts of attempted grand theft auto.”

 Dumbfounded, but somehow hopeful that the truth would gleam in my eyes, I looked at the public defender and responded naively.

 “Well, that’s wrong; we didn’t do any of that,” I told him.